magento/devdocs/guides/v2.0/cloud/before/before-workspace.md

 For development on your local, use any development environment or tools easiest to use.
 For recommendations, many Magento developers use tools including [WebStorm](https://www.jetbrains.com/webstorm/), [PHPStorm](https://www.jetbrains.com/phpstorm/), and Atom.

 Developing code for Magento Enterprise Cloud Edition requires working in Git branches.
-Your source code repositores will be hosted through GitHub.
-Not everyone remembers Git commands with ease.
+Not everyone remembers [Git](https://git-scm.com/docs) commands with ease.
 If you want a Git client, use any client of your choice.
 Some developers use clients including [GitKraken](https://www.gitkraken.com/) and [SmartGit](https://www.syntevo.com/smartgit/).

 ## Prerequisites
 You need a fully set up Magento Enterprise Cloud Edition account to begin developing and launch your store on the Magento cloud.
 Have the following prepared to complete your initial workspace and project setup: